gsanchietti/nethvoice-doc-site/docs/administrator-manual/wizard.md

 The first step in configuring NethVoice involves associating users with their telephone extensions.

-You can manage users (create, update, reset passwords, delete) by accessing the dedicated section through the button `Link to the Portal <user-management-portal-section>`.
+You can manage users (create, update, reset passwords, delete) by accessing the dedicated section through the button [Link to the Portal](./install/nethserver.md#user-domains).

 Enter the corresponding extensions for each user: